All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Nutrient Gap Problem

-Before GLP-1 treatment, a typical 2000-calorie diet provides most of the vitamins and minerals an adult needs (assuming the diet includes a variety of whole foods).
+Before GLP-1 treatment, a typical 2000-calorie diet provides most of the vitamins and minerals an adult needs (assuming the diet includes several whole foods).
 On semaglutide or tirzepatide, daily intake often drops to 1200 to 1500 calories, sometimes lower.

-At 1200 calories, it is nearly impossible to meet recommended daily intakes for vitamin D, B12, calcium, iron, magnesium, and zinc from food alone, even with perfect food choices.
-The math simply does not work.
-That is why supplements are essential, not optional.
+At 1200 calories, it's nearly impossible to meet recommended daily intakes for vitamin D, B12, calcium, iron, magnesium, and zinc from food alone, even with perfect food choices.
+The math simply doesn't work.
+That's why supplements are important, not optional.

 The Core Supplement Stack